 “This is an exciting new graduate program because of how it’s structured,” Gullberg said.
 “Working with their advisors, students can choose the track that’s most appealing to them.
 The opportunity to complete the program online allows students to keep their jobs and get a degree that’s not widely offered.”

 The interdisciplinary program combines theoretical perspectives from the social sciences, natural sciences and humanities to guide students toward understanding complex problems as they enhance their research and communication skills in the areas they enjoy.
-Students will leave the program prepared to excel in a number of careers, including education, volunteer management, nonprofit work, social entrepreneurship, and more.
+Students will leave the program prepared to excel in a number of careers, including education, volunteer management, nonprofit work, and more.

 All courses are 16 weeks long.
 Advisors are available to help students select the number of courses to take each semester, as well as what course are most relevant to their goals and interests.